FarisDou/Microsoft-Sentinel-SIEM/README.md

 AuditLogs: This is the name of the table being queried.
 It likely contains logs of actions taken within a Microsoft Azure environment.

-| where OperationName == "Add member to role" and Result == "success": This line filters the results to only show entries where the operation name is "Add member to role" and the result was "success".
+| where OperationName == "Add a member to role" and Result == "success": This line filters the results to only show entries where the operation name is "Add a member to the role" and the result was "success".
 This is likely used to narrow down the results to only show successful attempts to add a user to a role.

 | where TargetResources[0].modifiedProperties[1].newValue == '"Company Administrator"' and TargetResources[0].type == "User": This line further filters the results to only show entries where the modified property at index 1 of the first TargetResource (a resource involved in the operation) is equal to the string "Company Administrator" and the type of the first TargetResource is "User".
 This is likely used to only show successful attempts to add a user to the "Company Administrator" role.